 by David Chrisinger

-This first appeared in the Havok Journal December 28, 2014 as a debate waged among The Havok Journal’s fans about the utility and appropriateness of sharing the experiences of war.
-On the one hand, some think that veterans not only have the right, but the obligation, to tell their fellow citizens about the wars waged on their behalf.
+This first appeared in The Havok Journal on December 28, 2014, as a debate waged among The Havok Journal’s fans about the utility and appropriateness of sharing the experiences of war.
+On the one hand, some think that veterans not only have the right but the obligation, to tell their fellow citizens about the wars waged on their behalf.
 On the other hand, some veterans feel that discussing the intimate details of warfare violates both directives and cultural norms of the military.
 Both arguments have merit.
-As part of the continuing discussion on this topic, we are including excerpts from Professor David Chrisinger’s blog “Stronger at the Broken Places,” from 2014.
+As part of the continuing discussion on this topic, we are including excerpts from Professor David Chrisinger’s blog “Stronger at the Broken Places.”

 Anyone who has studied war or its after-effects in any depth has probably heard simply that “war is hell.”
 That’s it.
 Nothing more.
 Iraq War veteran and author Tyler Bourdreau disagrees:

 “They say that war is hell, but I say it’s the foyer to hell.
 I say coming home is hell, and hell ain’t got no coordinates.
 You can’t find it on the charts, because there are no charts.
 Hell is no place at all, so when you’re there, you’re nowhere — you’re lost.”

 Oftentimes, veterans who have come home from war remain “lost” because of our society’s reluctance to shine a light into the otherwise dim and neglected recesses of war’s after-effects.
 “There are guys who come home from war,” Bourdreau continues, “and live fifty years without a narrative, fifty years lost.
 They don’t know their own story, never have, and never will.
 But they’re moving amidst the text every day and every long night without even realizing it….
 They live inside the narrative like a cell, and their only escape is to understand its dimensions.”